Special Emphasis Grants

 Basic science research grants usually three years in duration.
 These grants are available to international researchers.

-Strategy grants form the mainstay of our basic science programme and are normally awarded following an internationally-advertised competitive call for proposals based on themes identified by our Scientific Advisory Committee with reference to our research strategy discussion document.
+Strategy grants form our basic science programme and are normally awarded following an internationally-advertised competitive call for proposals based on themes identified by our Scientific Advisory Committee with reference to our research strategy discussion document.

-Calls for project proposals are advertised in published academic journals.
+Calls for project proposals are advertised in published academic journals and through email alerts to researchers on our database.
 Project grants are generally for the support of a postdoctoral researcher to undertake the approved research plan over a period of up to three years, plus necessary consumables, travel or technical assistance.
 Support will also be considered for equipment if essential to the project.

 Nathalie Rose Barr PhD Studentship

-Available to principle investigators in UK research institutions, these are three-year awards that include a highly competitive stipend and consumables budget.
+Available to principle investigators in UK research institutions, these three-year awards include a highly competitive stipend and consumables budget.
 These calls are not usually themed.

-These awards are aimed at encouraging the development of talented, highly-motivated young scientists in the field of spinal cord repair, in both clinical and basic science research environments.
-Calls for project proposals are advertised in published academic journals.
+The awards are aimed at encouraging the development of talented, highly-motivated young scientists in the field of spinal cord repair, in both clinical and basic science research environments.
+Calls for project proposals are advertised in published academic journals and through email alerts to researchers on our database.
 The successful project supervisor is responsible for recruiting a suitable post graduate candidate.